private-octopus/c4/doc/c4-design.md

 considered excessive in high speed low latency networks.
 For the initial C4 design, we set it to the lowest of 1/8th of the min RTT and 25ms.

 The min RTT itself is measured over time.
-We knew from deployment of Hystart that delay based algorithms are very sensitive to an underestimation of min RTT, which can be cause for example by delay jitter and ACK compression.
-Instead of simply retaining the minimum of all measurements, we applied filtering.

-After applying filtering, the detection of congestion by comparing delays to min RTT plus margin works well, except in two conditions:
+The detection of congestion by comparing delays to min RTT plus margin works well, except in two conditions:

 - if the C4 connection is competing with a another connection that